kristinemlarson/gnssrefl/docs/use_cases/use_utqi.md

 Set your analysis strategy:

-<code>make_json_input utqi 0 0 0 -h1 2 -h2 12 -e1 5 -e2 15 -allfreq T </code>
+<code>make_json_input utqi 0 0 0 -h1 2 -h2 12 -e1 5 -e2 15 -allfreq T -azlist 90 180 180 220</code>

-There don't appear to be Beidou data at this site, so you should hand-edit those frequencies out of the json file.
+There don't appear to be Beidou data at this site, so you could hand-edit those frequencies out of the json file but it is not required.
-You should also set the final azimuth region.
 This was my [starter json file](utqi.json) In retrospect, I should have limited the azimuths a little more.
 Now run the main module for estimating reflector height.

 <code>gnssir utqi 2020 1 -year_end 2022 -doy_end 243</code>